Hayduke trail day 58: the Arizona strip

 791 miles hiked

 I dream that my house is in the upper freight container on a doublestack intermodal freight train that is hurtling down the track.
 I share this “house” with a bunch of people, all artists.
 We wear colorful clothing and live mostly off of butter cookies.
 We have bunkbeds and lace curtains and chandeliers.
 Except!
-Evil demon-possesed monkeys are trying to break in the windows to murder all of us and eat our faces.
+Evil demon-possessed monkeys are trying to break in the windows to murder all of us and eat our faces.
 We have to stop the monkeys… but how?

 The heat is not as hot today- in a slow subtle way we climbed up to 5,000 feet in our exit of the grand canyon, and the sun is more merciful here.
 Also there are these wild isolated stormclouds like ships sailing across the sky, dragging their tentacles of rain.
 Now and then one crosses over us, spattering us with warm drops.
 Mostly, though, they add a weird pressure to the sunlight, and I sweat off the end of my nose.
 We walk.